 However, looking at the wide cosmos is much more fun when you know what you’re looking at without having to consult tricky star charts.
 The rise of technology has changed the way some things are done, especially with stargazing.
-You can now identify constellations and other celestial objects with the use of your smartphone.
-Before searching the web for astronomy calendar events you should watch out for, check out these 5 stargazing apps that can help you explore the night sky.
+You can now identify constellations and other celestial objects with the use of your mobile astronomy apps using your smartphone.
+Before searching the web for astronomy calendar events you should watch out for, check out these five stargazing apps that can help you explore the night sky.

 With the use of augmented reality and your smartphone’s camera, you can easily see the paths and coordinates of stars and other objects, as well as detailed information about them.
 It also has a “Time Travel” feature that shows what the sky is like in any given time.